Cyber Monday Discount 20%

 Longmont, Colorado

-Longmont Hearing & Tinnitus Center is proud to be a part of the Cochlear Provider Network.
-We are skilled at the assessment, fitting, and adjustment of cochlear implants, hybrid hearing, and bone-anchored hearing aids.
+Longmont Hearing & Tinnitus Center has audiologists skilled at assessing, fitting, and adjusting cochlear implants, hybrid hearing aids, and bone-anchored hearing aids in Longmont, CO.

 Cochlear implants work differently from a hearing aid.
 While hearing aids amplify sounds to be detected by damaged ears, cochlear implants bypass damaged portions of the ear by directly stimulating the auditory nerve.